satyajitghana/ProjektDepth/docs/source/thejourney.model.rst

 to form a new network.

-1. Stacked U-Nets: A No-Frills Approach to Natural Image Segmentation: `<https://arxiv.org/pdf/1804.10343.pdf>`_ :This inspired me to stack the decoder part of my network to give two outputs
+1. Stacked U-Nets: A No-Frills Approach to Natural Image Segmentation: `<https://arxiv.org/pdf/1804.10343.pdf>`_ : This inspired me to stack the decoder part of my network to give two outputs

 2. Depth Estimation and Semantic Segmentation from a Single RGB Image Using a Hybrid Convolutional Neural Network: `<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6514714/>`_
-:Various loss functions were inspired from this
+: Various loss functions were inspired from this

-3. Road Extraction by Deep Residual U-Net `<https://arxiv.org/abs/1711.10684>`_ :I referred this to create the ResUNet
+3. Road Extraction by Deep Residual U-Net `<https://arxiv.org/abs/1711.10684>`_ : I referred this to create the ResUNet

 4. Transfer Learning for Brain Tumor Segmentation `<https://arxiv.org/abs/1912.12452>`_ : Brain Tumor Segmentation done using UNet

+5. Image Super-Resolution Using Deep Convolutional Networks `<https://arxiv.org/pdf/1501.00092>`_ : For the Decoder Network to prevent checkerboard issues, PixelShuffle was used

-So we went with that combined with my knowledge that residual networks have proved to be really good, and for segmentation a UNet kind of architecture is good, finally we created a custom Residual-UNet architecture, with Single Encoder - Double Decoder and Residual Connections between them
+So we went with that combined with my knowledge that residual networks have proved to be really good, and for segmentation a UNet kind of architecture is good, finally we created a custom Residual-UNet architecture, with Single Encoder - Double Decoder and Residual Connections between them, the model diagram will make it more clear to understand how these residual connections between the decoders and the encoder play out.

 The model was made over 3 iterations, in which various configurations were tried, but the model was too densly connected since we had used `concatenation` to add the residual connections, which created a huge backprop size, that couldn't fit into